DRBench: A Realistic Benchmark for Enterprise Deep Research: Experiments and Results

 \subsection{Main Results}

-We first evaluate our DRBA agent (\cref{sec:drbagent}) using GPT-4o as the backbone model, a maximum of 15 research loop iterations, and different combinations of planning modules: Simple Research Planning (SRP), Complex Research Planning (CRP), and Adaptive Action Planning (AAP).
-The results are reported in Table~\ref{tab:main_results}.
+We first evaluate our DRBA agent using GPT-4o as the backbone model, a maximum of 15 research loop iterations, and different combinations of planning modules: Simple Research Planning (SRP), Complex Research Planning (CRP), and Adaptive Action Planning (AAP) on the full benchmark.
+The results are reported in \Cref{tab:main_results}.
 Overall, the agent demonstrates moderate ability to ground its answers in factual evidence but struggles to consistently surface the main injected insights necessary for answering the deep research questions.
 In many cases, the agent relies on prior knowledge or external web content rather than integrating the crucial enterprise-specific information available in the files.
 By contrast, it is consistently strong in avoiding distractors, showing that the agent is robust against misleading or irrelevant information but less effective at prioritizing decision-critical insights.
 Note that our LLM Judge backbone is GPT-4o.
+It should be also mentioned that Insight Recall is robust to paraphrasing, with negligible variance across reformulations (see Appendix~\ref{app:paraphrase_robustness}).

-\paragraphtight{Comparison Across Planning Strategies.} Here we see that SRP tends to produce more factually grounded answers, while CRP excels at filtering out distractors through structured decomposition.
+As the results illustrates, SRP tends to produce more factually grounded answers, while CRP excels at filtering out distractors through structured decomposition.
 AAP, on the other hand, provides the largest improvements in both insight recall and report quality, suggesting that dynamically adapting the plan during execution helps the agent recover missed evidence and refine its use of sources.
 However, combining CRP or SRP with AAP does not yield clear gains, and in some cases reduces factuality, likely because overlapping strategies create redundant or unstable planning behavior.
 These findings indicate that adaptive mechanisms are key for improving coverage of injected insights, while lightweight planning is more effective for maintaining factual grounding, and that carefully balancing the two remains an open challenge.
+In particular, for stronger backbones such as GPT-5, complex planning promotes stepwise evidence aggregation across multiple files, which improves recall for insights that require combining numeric values with specific time periods or business details.
 See Appendix \ref{app:per_task_results} for detailed results for each task.